turkyden/react-typing-hook/README.md

 }
 ```

-Added the classname on the dom:
+Add the classname on the dom.

 ```html
 <p ref={ref} className="typingWrapper"></p>
 ```

-Such as a blink cursor style like this:
+Such as a blink cursor style like this.

 ```css
 .typingWrapper::after {